How to make a claim

 • a Medicare history report.

-Once you’ve let us know you intend to make a claim, we’ll let you know what information you’ll need to provide.
+After you tell us about your intention to claim, we’ll let you know what information to provide.
+This may include:

 • reports from your doctors, specialists and allied health providers